mdragone1/ESP32-IoT-Workshop/docs/part3/INTERVAL.md

 Remote management and control of IoT Devices is critical to managing the flow of sensor data to the Cloud.
 The IoT Device might only need to check in occasionally during quiet periods of inactivity.
 Waking up the device and requesting that it report sensor data more frequently during active time periods is better for power management, bandwidth consumption and cloud storage.

 This section will build a Node-RED Dashboard Form where you can enter a new reporting interval.
-A MQTT command will be published from the IBM Cloud to the ESP8266 device.
+A MQTT command will be published from your Node-RED instance to the ESP8266 device.
 The ESP8266 will receive the interval update and adjust how often it transmits the DHT environmental sensor data.

 ### Step 1 - Import the Node-RED Dashboard Reporting Interval Form Flow